 Basketball has always been part of the Banquo heritage.
 One of the first gymnasiums in the state was built here by volunteers/players in 1911 and was home to the independent team for 11 seasons.

 Marker dedicated to students, graduates and faculty of Banquo School and sponsored by Huntington County Historical Society

 Other nearby markers.
-At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
-Pioneer Medical Doctors / Chase S. Osborn (approx. 3 miles away); Battle of Mississinewa (approx. 6.1 miles away); Civil War Memorial - - Monument City Cemetery (approx. 6.3 miles away); Miami Indian Cemetery (approx. 7 miles away); Miami Indian Memorial (approx. 7.4 miles away); Metocinyah's Village (approx. 7.4 miles away); Mississinewa Battlefield (approx. 7.6 miles away); Grant County (Indiana) Vietnam War Memorial (approx. 9.8 miles away).
+At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
+Pioneer Medical Doctors / Chase S. Osborn (approx. 3 miles away); Battle of Mississinewa (approx. 6.1 miles away); Civil War Memorial - - Monument City Cemetery (approx. 6.3 miles away); Chief Meshingomesia (approx. 7 miles away); Miami Indian Cemetery (approx. 7 miles away); Miami Indian Memorial (approx. 7.4 miles away); Metocinyah's Village (approx. 7.4 miles away); Mississinewa Battlefield (approx. 7.6 miles away).
 Touch for a list and map of all markers in La Fontaine.

 Credits.
 This page was last revised on June 16, 2016.
 It was originally submitted on August 21, 2014, by Duane Hall of Abilene, Texas.
 This page has been viewed 513 times since then and 18 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on August 21, 2014, by Duane Hall of Abilene, Texas.